-For many years, contact centers have used the Erlang staffing calculator to forecast how many agents they require to meet agreed service levels.
+For many years, contact centres have used the Erlang staffing calculator to forecast how many agents they require to meet agreed service levels.
 Calculations are based on two mathematical formulae: Erlang C and Erlang A. Paradoxically, Erlang C came first, invented by Danish mathematician A K Erlang in 1917 followed by Erlang A which was devised by Swedish statistician Conny Palm in 1946.

 Erlang C is predominantly used for queuing calculations based on call volumes and the number of agents necessary to achieve certain service levels.
 However, Erlang C assumes that people have infinite patience and while waiting times might appear to decrease, the queues grow infinitely.
 Erlang A, on the other hand, better reflects the psychological realities of customer patience.
-It recognizes that every customer has a finite patience span before they become frustrated and simply hang-up.
-By estimating average patience time or average time to abandon (ATA) to calculate average waiting probability, contact centers have a better chance of creating accurate forecasts and schedules that are relevant in today’s multi-channel world.
+It recognises that every customer has a finite patience span before they become frustrated and simply hang-up.
+By estimating average patience time or average time to abandon (ATA) to calculate average waiting probability, contact centres have a better chance of creating accurate forecasts and schedules that are relevant in today’s multi-channel world.

 For the purposes of this exercise we throw the spotlight on the advantages of Erlang A and how they relate to automated Workforce Management (WFM) solutions.

 Consider the latest WFM solutions as vast vessels of knowledge that capture those all-important average abandon rates now and in the past.
-Understanding historical data to predict the future helps contact center leaders build proactive rather than reactive schedules.
+Understanding historical data to predict the future helps contact centre leaders build proactive rather than reactive schedules.

-Most contact centers know the total number of calls they receive, the number answered and the number abandoned.
+Most contact centres know the total number of calls they receive, the number answered and the number abandoned.
 Simply key this information into a WFM system using Erlang A to do all the work of calculating average patience times to give accurate schedules for staffing levels.
 The changes might only be small but can make all the difference between irate customers, abandoned contacts and a smooth customer experience.

 By taking average patience times into account and then using Erlang A to calculate the number of employees required to meet demand, and maintain service levels, typically fewer resources are needed.
 This can reduce the temptation to overstaff and therefore reduce costs too.

-With better forecasting, more efficient schedules and reduced costs, boost productivity by maximizing idle time.
+With better forecasting, more efficient schedules and reduced costs, boost productivity by maximising idle time.
 Use WFM technology to schedule offline activities such as administration, training and weekly huddles.
 Allowing employees to give their full attention to customers during busy periods.

 Speaking of driving efficiency – try out our Calabrio WFM Calculator and find out how you can benefit from investing in a WFM solution